cncf/tag-security/landscape/cncf.md

-# How does this release to the CNCF Landscape?
+# How does this relate to the CNCF Landscape?

 The [CNCF Landscape](https://landscape.cncf.io/) is a valuable resource for companies building cloud-native software.
 It’s a single place with a fairly